sst/sst/www/docs/architecture.md

 ### Apps

 An app consists of one or more stacks.
-In most cases your all your stacks should be deployed in a single app.
+In most cases, all of your stacks should be deployed in a single app.

 ```js title="stacks/index.js"
 export default function main(app) {